dandynood/SnakeGame/README.md

 - You can use the open sides to cross over to the other side

-- Some powerups are available.
-X3 randomly places 3 extra fruits on the area, the lightning will make you faster, the turtle will make you slower, and the scissors will make reduce a small part of your length, while a random ? block will appear, which causes random effects.
+- Some powerups are available including X3 randomly places 3 extra fruits on the area, the lightning will make you faster, the turtle will make you slower, and the scissors will make reduce a small part of your length, while a random ? block will appear, which causes random effects.
 <p align="left">
 <img src="https://github.com/dandynood/SnakeGame/wiki/images/multiplyfruit.png" alt="Multiply fruit powerup"/>
 <img src="https://github.com/dandynood/SnakeGame/wiki/images/lightning.png" alt="Speed powerup"/>